So You Got A Vape For Christmas, Now What?

 Dry Product and Concentrates

 Vapes use one of two materials: dry product or concentrate.
 Dry product is something we’re all familiar with, all you need to know is that you should grind it before you put it into your vape so more surface area is exposed to the heating system.
-Concentrates on the other hand require a specialized vaporizer.
+Concentrates on the other hand require a specialized device different from a dry vaporizer.
 Something like the Linx Hypnos uses specialized coil-based heating system that instantly vaporizes the concentrate.

 Desktop and Portable